gnapse/org-ui/src/components/modal/README.md

 export default connect(undefined, mapDispatchToProps)(MyFancyPage);
 ```

-The modal component will receive a `hide` callback as a prop, that when called, will dismiss the
+The modal component will receive these props in relation to this module:

+- `hide: PropTypes.func.isRequired`: a callback that, when invoked, will dismiss
-modal.
-It is your responsibility to make sure your modal calls this callback in order to go away.
+  the modal off the screen.
+It is your responsibility to call this callback from
+  within your modal accordingly.
+- `open: PropTypes.bool.isRequired`: a boolean that indicates wether the modal
+  is considered to be open, and therefore being showed on the screen.
+For
+  instance, you could use id to pass id on to the material-ui `Dialog` component
+  to indicate that is open or not.

 ## Confirm and alert modals